Disconnecting or Restoring Your Service

 - We have identified a hazardous situation or condition.

 Restoring electrical service after identified hazards

 In the case of a temporary service request, we'll allow an affidavit and appropriate temporary service connection.

 Otter Tail Power Company is responsible for inspecting the wiring in the meter socket.
 Installation will not be energized until an authorized employee has checked and approved the connections.
-We will refuse to install a meter or complete the service requirements if we find violations of electrical codes or hazardous conditions.
+We'll refuse to install a meter or complete the service requirements if we find violations of electrical codes or hazardous conditions.